 The New Balance smartwatch rumoured for sometime is finally here in the form of the RunIQ.
 The company announced the Android Wear-powered device along with the PaceIQ wireless sports headphones at CES 2017, with availability for both starting in February.

-The RunIQ smartwatch has been built in collaboration with Intel, Google and Strava and New Balance claims it is "made to run".
+The RunIQ smartwatch has been built in collaboration with Intel, Google and Strava and New Balance claim it is "made to run".
 Built-in GPS allows for course tracking along with pace and distance measurement, while the partnership with Strava enables runners to upload and share workouts quickly with other runners in the Strava community.

 There is real-time heart rate monitoring on board, a lap button, interval functionality and New Balance claims the RunIQ offers marathon distance battery life, though this actually means five hours with continuous GPS and heart rate monitoring.
 With normal use, the battery life is claimed to last 24-hours.